 When you are ready to start producing bud, you must then switch the light cycle.
-If you are wondering when should you stop the vegetative light cycle and switch to a 12/12 flowering light cycle, we have written some guidelines for you to consider.
+If you are wondering when should you stop the vegetative light cycle and switch to a 12/12 flowering light cycle, we have written two articles on the subject:

 Making the Switch from a Vegetative light cycle to a Flowering Light Cycle

 Once you’ve made the switch to a 12/12 light cycle, you will not immediately see buds.
 Do not worry.
 Nothing is wrong.
 Your plant will need some time to adjust to the new cycle before it will begin producing flowers (buds).

 In this article, we will tackle the issue of when you can expect to start seeing buds, how big they should be at each stage, and how long to flower your plants.
 Once you know what to expect and when to expect it, flowering cannabis becomes less a guessing game of mystery and self-doubt and more of what it should be, an enjoyable ride with a clear destination.

 Marijuana Plants will not produce buds during the first few weeks of the 12/12 light cycle

 If you have just switched to the 12 on, 12 off light cycle, do not expect to see any bud sites during the first couple of weeks.
 During Week 1 and Week 2, the plants are simply adjusting the additional darkness they are receiving.
 This extra amount of darkness allows them to recover, which sends them through an intense growth spurt that lasts several weeks.
 This growth spurt is known as the post-vegetative stretch.